Red Empress African Cichlid

 Fluval FX6

-Last thing you want is an ammonia spike that can harm or kill not only your current stock, but every new fish you add as well.
+The last thing you want is an ammonia spike that can harm or kill not only your current stock but every new fish you add as well.

 These are expensive fish and you will grow an attachment to them.
 It would hurt to lose them just because the water quality in your tank was subpar.